rmuit/PracticalAfas/README-get.md

-(I personally still prefer doing one call (even with strange arguments) over having to set all arguments like filters, ordering, skip, take etc. in separate chained commands to execute a single Get call... but if people prefer that: they are welcome to contribute that or write their own library that uses PracticalAfas.
+(I personally still prefer doing one call (even with strange arguments) over having to set all arguments like filters, ordering, skip, take etc. in separate chained calls to execute a single Get call... but if people prefer making chained calls: they are welcome to contribute a class which does that, or to write their own library that uses PracticalAfas.
 Tip: you might want to wrap the existing Connection class, if you care about the validation of various forms of strangeness - or the compatibility between SOAP and REST clients for e.g. the 'orderbyfieldids' argument).

 **First and second parameter:** (often) the Get connector name and optional filters.

-  Filters can be a one-dimensional array of field-value comparisons, with an optional '#op' that serves as the comparison operator (if that should be different from 'field EQUALS value').
+  Filters can be a one-dimensional array of field-value comparisons, with an optional '#op' that serves as the comparison operator (if that should be different than 'field EQUALS value').
 Or it can be a two-dimensional array, where each sub-array can have a different operator.
 Or it can be a mix, as in the example in [README.md](README.md).
 Constants starting with *OP_* are defined for each operator, in the connection class.
 (They map to integer